 ADA COMPLIANT INTERACTIVE KIOSKS

 At Advanced Kiosks, our development processes and engineering depth provide a valuable service to our customers and the end users of our ADA compliant interactive kiosks.
 When it comes to accessibility and security, we are at the top of our game delivering self service solutions to meet the needs of all individuals in this ever changing landscape of interactive technology.

 The Importance of ADA Compliance

 According to the U.S. Census Bureau there are more than 51 million individuals with disabilities in the United States.
-With such a huge number of disabled individuals, it is very important for self service solutions, such as interactive kiosks, be designed to comply with the Americans with Disabilities Act (ADA) specifications.
+With such a huge number of disabled individuals, it is very important that self service solutions, such as interactive kiosks, be designed to comply with the Americans with Disabilities Act (ADA) specifications.

 Advanced Kiosks is a leading self service provider for government agencies and we have extensive expertise in engineering ADA compliant kiosks.
-Every computer kiosk model that we build, comes standard with the features and peripherals for ADA Compliance and kiosk software options to further accommodate users both with and without with special needs.
+Every computer kiosk model that we build, comes standard with the features and peripherals for ADA Compliance and kiosk software options to further accommodate users both with and without special needs.

 What Are the ADA Specifications for Interactive Kiosks?